wiperpaul/DockLock/README.md

 ### Apparmor setup
 AppArmor is a Linux kernel security module that allows the system administrator to restrict programs' capabilities with per-program profiles.
 These profiles when used with docker are used on containers.
 Docker outlines the use of apparmor [here](https://docs.docker.com/engine/security/apparmor/).

-Again it uses the `--security-opt` flag in docker run:
+Again it uses the `--security-opt` flag in:
 `docker run --security-option apparmor="custom_apparmor_profile"`
 When used with seccomp the flag will need to repeated.